-Like many iconic Australian brands, IXL has seen many changes of ownership since the 1970s.
+Like many iconic Australian brands, IXL has seen many changes of ownership, beginning in the 1970s.
 The company was merged with pastoral company Elder Smith Goldsborough Mort in 1974 to form Elders IXL, then Australia’s largest company, led by larger-than-life personality John Elliott.
 Through the following turbulent years of corporate raids, take-over bids and company restructures, Henry Jones IXL continued to produce Australia’s most popular jams and spreads.

 In 1989, the company fell into foreign hands when it was bought by J M Smucker Co., American jam manufacturers and owners of many US food brands.
 In 2004, fruit and vegetable processor SPC Ardmona proudly trumpeted that it had acquired IXL, returning it to Australian hands.
 However, the following year SPC Ardmona was itself acquired by Coca-Cola Amatil.
 In 2019, the company changed hands again, being sold to Shepparton Partners Collective, a joint venture between Perma Funds Management, a boutique investment house, and The Eights, a private equity firm.
 Both are based in Sydney.